Texel sights & activities in our Texel travel guide

 That has to be in the suitcase

 - You will be walking a lot on your vacation on Texel.
-Therefore belong comfortable shoes in the in your suitcase.
+Therefore belong comfortable shoes in the suitcase.

 - In the summer months you can relax on the beach.
 These Beach utensils you need for that.